Your child will qualify for a free place if you get:

 - they have a child protection plan

-- they have a disability living allowance
+- they get disability living allowance

 - they have a current statement of special education needs (SEN)